Current as of March 2020 | Download print version (PDF)

 Vietnamese law does not specifically address the permissible political activities or public advocacy for any type of NPOs or SEs.
 However, scattered regulations on the legitimate rights and obligations of an NPO may be understood as allowing an NPO or a SE to engage in certain political activities or public advocacy.

-For funds, Decree 30 (2012) provides that they have the right to “lodge complaints and denunciations in accordance with law” (Article 30(9)), and “exercise other rights … in accordance with law” (Article 30(14)).
+For funds, Decree 93 (2019) provides that they have the right to “file complaints and denunciations in accordance with law” (Article 8(1)(d)).
 Nonetheless, it can be assumed that the more recent limitations on public advocacy by associations as specified in Decree 45 (2010) and Decision 97 (2009) would also apply to funds.

 Article 16 of the Constitution provides that “all people are equal before the law” and “no one is subject to discriminatory treatment in political, civil, economic, cultural or social life.”
 The Vietnamese regulatory documents governing NPOs do not generally deal further with non-discrimination.

 With respect to SEs, the Enterprise Law stipulates that the state must ensure the equality of all enterprises before the law, irrespective of their form of ownership and sector.